LeakIX/DocSite/content/docs/getting-started.md

 ## Scopes

-The search engine is divided in two searchable scopes :
+The search engine is divided in two searchable scopes:

 ### Services